cxs-css/cxs/README.md

 cxs is a css-in-js solution to dynamically create stylesheets with a functional approach

 ## Features
+- 5.6KB gzipped
 - Avoids collisions with consistently hashed classnames
 - Supports pseudo-classes without JS event listeners
 - Supports media queries without using `window.matchMedia`
 - Support @keyframe rules
+- Supports nested selectors - useful for styling markdown and other user-generated content
 - ~~Dedupes repeated styles~~
 - ~~Automatically extracts common CSS declarations like `display: block` and `float: left`~~
 - Avoid maintaining and using custom syntax or classname DSLs from CSS frameworks and manually written CSS